 Calling Kiwis to the Olympics!

-Blood, sweat and tears is going to flow from thousands of people worldwide at the Olympics this year.
+2000.
+Blood, sweat, and tears is going to flow from thousands of people worldwide at the Olympics this year.
 And it will not be just the athletes.
-The YWAM 2000 Games outreach in Sydney, where the Olympic games are being held in September, will be well underway with an estimated 3000 people.
-Lots of travelling, little sleep and battling crowds is the order of the day, but promises to be one of the most memorable and exciting times in someone’s life.
+The YWAM 2000 Games outreach in Sydney, where the Olympic games are being held in September, will be well underway with an estimated three thousand people.
+Lots of travelling, little sleep and battling crowds is the order of the day but promises to be one of the most memorable and exciting times in someone’s life.
 The NZ organizers are looking for 250 New Zealanders to take part.

 Appeal for cyclone-struck Niue